Custom Plugin Deployment

 Deploying under the same account that hosts the BioT platform has several benefits:

-- All security configuration will be handled by BioT.
+• All security configurations will be handled by BioT.

 The following restrictions apply when deploying under the BioT account:

-- The solution must be compatible and based upon the AWS Lambda solution.
+• The solution must be compatible with and based on the AWS Lambda solution.

 Plugin Prerequisites